prisma-labs/graphql-framework-experiment-examples/nextjs-blog/README.md

 This example is incomplete.
 It depends upon the resolution of https://github.com/graphql-nexus/nexus/issues/648.
 Its current limitations are:

 1. Dev modes are not integrated.
-You need to run `npx next dev` and `PORT=4001 npx nexus dev` in their own separate terminals.
+You need to run `npx next dev` and `npm run nexus:reflection` in their own separate terminals.
 The latter is simply used to run reflection.
 The Nexus server is actually run by Nextjs.